In this day and age, internet access, WiFi and connectivity are critical to business.

 You can extend WiFi signal to cover a larger area, but you can’t make the signal “bigger” or faster.

 Signal repeaters are one advertised solution to extend WiFi, however they are limited in what they can do, and we never recommend or install them because they simply don’t work well and won’t make business clients happy.

 Mesh WiFi Access Points For Business

-Wireless access points are another solution, and these can extend your WiFi signal further than a router alone.
+Wireless access points, or mesh access points are another solution, and these can extend your WiFi signal further than a router alone.
 Access points can send WiFi signal to users at the end or beyond your current WiFi signal boundary.
 So instead of only getting 100 feet of WiFi signal area, you can get 5,000 feet or more.
-The diagram below demonstrates how WiFi access points keep a signal strong.
+We have installed many mesh WiFi solutions however we consistently find performance to be better on fully wired WiFI throughout an office.
+The diagram above right demonstrates how hard wired WiFi access points keep a signal strong.

 Hard Wired Access Points